Elliptic fibrations on covers of the elliptic modular surface of level 5: Elliptic fibrations on K3 surfaces induced by the conic bundles

 When $e\geq 4$, projection from a point may suffice, for example if all curves have a basepoint of degree $e-1$.
 However there are several conic bundles whose general member can not be parametrized by lines.

-We now consider one parametrization which can be done by conics.
-Let $\mathcal{P}$ be a pencil of rational curves of degree $e$ passing through the (possibly infinitely near) base points $T_1,\ldots T_{r}$ with certain multiplicities.
-Let $\mathcal{C}$ be a pencil of conics whose base points are among $T_1,\ldots T_{r}$ and such that $2e-1$ intersection points between a generic curve in $\mathcal{P}$ and a generic curve in $\mathcal{C}$ are in $\{T_1,\ldots T_r\}$.
+We now consider a parametrization which can be done by conics.
+Let $\mathcal{P}$ be a pencil of rational curves of degree $e$ passing through the (possibly infinitely near) basepoints $T_1,\ldots T_{r}$ with certain multiplicities.
+Let $\mathcal{C}$ be a pencil of conics whose basepoints are among $T_1,\ldots T_{r}$ and such that $2e-1$ intersection points between a generic curve in $\mathcal{P}$ and a generic curve in $\mathcal{C}$ are in $\{T_1,\ldots T_r\}$.
 So there is exactly one extra intersection between a generic curve in $\mathcal{P}$ and a generic curve in $\mathcal{C}$.
 This allows to parametrize the curves in $\mathcal{P}$ by the curves in $\mathcal{C}$.
 If moreover the base points of $\mathcal{C}$ are three distinct points and one infinitely near point we will say that the condition $(\star)$ is satisfied.
-So $(\star)$ is satisfied if the curves in $\mathcal{P}$ can be parametrized by pencil of conics passing through 4 points, exactly two of which are infinitely near.
+So $(\star)$ is satisfied if the curves in $\mathcal{P}$ can be parametrized by a pencil of conics passing through 4 points, exactly two of which are infinitely near.